EVANBOI/Chilean-Annuitant-Survival-Analysis/README.md

 - **Male annuitants** and **disabled annuitants** experience **higher mortality rates** compared to their **female** and **healthy** counterparts.

 **Challenges:**
-- Since **covariates change over time**, the **proportional hazard assumption** of the Cox model may not always hold, potentially leading to inaccurate results.
+- Since **covariates change over time**, the **proportional hazard assumption** of the Cox regression model does not hold, potentially leading to inaccurate results.
 As a result, alternative models may be needed.

 ### Graduation of Unisex Life Table
 **Methodology:**